GoodAI/BrainSimulator/Doc/BrainSimulator Guide/docs/examples.md

 ![](img_examples/vison_kmeans_scheme.PNG)

-Overall, the final scheme for the vision part is implemented in BS as:
+Overall, the final scheme for the vision part is implemented in Brain Simulator as:

 ![Node in project](img_examples/vison_all_scheme.png)